The Creative Curriculum

-Years 3 to 6 pupils can learn the guitar, violin and chalumeau.
-These lessons are taught by specialist music teachers from the county music service, who teach and give pupils the best opportunity to develop their knowledge and skills in this area of the curriculum.
-Years 2 and 5 pupils have the opportunity to learn the recorder, these lessons are delivered by class teachers.
+Pupils from years 3 to 6 have the chance to play the guitar and violin.
+These lessons take place after school on a Tuesday and Wednesday and are taught by specialist music teachers from Newcastle music service, who teach and give pupils the best opportunity to develop their knowledge and skills in this area of the curriculum.

-At Westgate Hill, we are keen to show our singing skills and do so through in our school choirs, (KS1,LKS2 and UKS2).
+At Westgate Hill, we are keen to show our singing skills and do so through in our school choirs, (KS1 and UKS2).

 At Westgate Hill Primary Academy we believe in giving children the best possible start in their reading.
 We follow the Read Write Inc. scheme, a high quality systematic phonics programme that prepares children for learning to read by developing phonic knowledge, comprehension and reading skills.
 As well as learning to read and blend real words, children will have plenty of opportunities to apply their sound recognition skills on reading ‘Nonsense words’.
 These words will also feature heavily in the Year One Phonics Screening check in the summer term.